Paleogenomics/IBDGem/README.md

 generated the DNA sample of interest.

-IBDGem takes in a Pileup file containing sequence information of the unidentified sample, as well as phased genotype data from a test individual or panel of individuals, which consists of 3 files in the IMPUTE reference-panel format.
+IBDGem takes in a Pileup file containing sequence information of the unidentified sample, as well as genotype data from a test individual or panel of individuals, which consists of 3 files in the IMPUTE reference-panel format.
 The Pileup file can be generated from a BAM file with ```samtools```:
 ```bash
 samtools mpileup -o [out.pileup] [in.bam]